JimFowler/books/Books20/Tools/doc/ajbbooks/operation.rst

 **Save Entry <Ctrl-R>**: Save the current entry in the display to the list of entries in the bookfile object.

-**Delete Entry <Ctrl-D>**: Delete the displayed entry from the internal bookfile object.
-A dialog box will appear to confirm that you want to delete this entry.

 **Print Entry <Ctrl-P>**: Will print a screen dump of the entry window.

 **Quit <Ctrl-Q>**: Close the window and quits the application.
 If there are